ztenretep/ravencoin_tools/README.md

 # Introduction

 <p align="justify">
 Ravencoin is different in comparison to Tron and Tezos, which I have examined so far.
 With the latter two, direct access to the blockchain is possible using an API.
 In order to access the blockchain of Ravencoin, the operation of a Ravencoin node is necessary.
 The installation is quite simple and the operation of the node is possible on a standard personal computer.
 However, some time is needed to synchronise the complete blockchain with the node.
 With the help of raven-qt, the progress can be easily monitored.
+The progress depends on the internet connection and the hardware used.
+Once the node is synchronised, then it can be turned on and off as needed to use the API.
 </p>

 <p align="justify">